nasa/cumulus/docs/ingest_design.md

 Possible benefits

+* Data centric representation for configuration
+  * Allows incorporation into existing flows or mapping existing configuration formats (recipes.json) to the new format.
 * Leverage the advantages of AWS
   * Leverage scalability of things like Serverless architectures.
   * Take advantage of existing AWS solutions that remove the need for building our own solutions.